 Physical hazard

-The material, structural or operational features of property.
-Building construction, electrical wiring and the heating/cooling system are physical hazards.
+The features of a property that are vulnerable to damage.
+Building construction, electrical wiring and the heating/cooling system are examples of physical hazards.

 Property

 Anything that has value.
-It can be classified as real property or personal property.
+There are two types: real property and personal property.

 Real property